Aptimex/QRSpool/README.md

 This section provides implementation details about the project architecture for anyone who wants to create an interoperable server or client.

 ## Server Interactions
-The frontend (web client) is responsible for parsing QR codes, extracting filament data, and sending it to a separate server that handles passing it off to your printer.
-Since different printer brands have different APIs, this modular separation makes developing servers that can interact with different printers much easier.
+The frontend (web client) is responsible for parsing QR codes, extracting filament data from them, and sending that data in a specific format to a separate server that handles passing it off to your printer.
+Since different printer brands have different APIs, this modular separation makes developing servers that can interact with different printers much easier since the frontend code (theoretically) can be re-used.

 The server should expose the following API endpoints:
-- `/serverStatus` should accept unauthenticated GET requests and return this JSON-formatted response indicating that the server is running (regardless of printer status), and information about server authentication requirements:
+- `/serverStatus` should accept unauthenticated GET requests and return this JSON-formatted response indicating that the server is running (regardless of printer status), plus information about server authentication requirements:
 ```json
 {
     "status": "running",